segmentstream-com/segmentstream-com.github.io/_docs/bigquery/bigquery-access.md

 Below are the steps that explain how to give access to the SegmentStream support team.

-## Creating BigQuery Data Viewer and BigQuery User Roles
+## Creating BigQuery Data Editor and BigQuery User Roles

 1. Go to the [Google Cloud Platform Console](https://console.cloud.google.com){:target="_blank"}.
 2. Open the console left side menu and click **IAM & admin**.
 Select **IAM** from the list.